dydxopsdao/v4-infrastructure/validator_notifier/README.md

 ```

 The Lambda function should be deployed.

+Alternatively, if you have created the project directly in Terraform Cloud and set it as VSC-driven, you will have
+to trigger builds either by pushing to repo or by clicking 'New run' in Terraform Cloud.

 Create a separate user with minimal permissions to invoke the function.
 An example IAM inline policy could look like this: